andreasmhallberg/andreasmhallberg.github.io/_posts/2017-03-03-stretchable-kashida-and-arabic-text-justificiation-in-latex.md

 [Scheherazade](http://software.sil.org/scheherazade/),
 and [Simplified Arabic](https://www.microsoft.com/typography/fonts/family.aspx?FID=261), as well as with any mono-spaced Arabic font.

-Note also that these measurements will change any time the font size changes, so that the above command should be run again after any command that changes the fontsize.
-Alternatively, and preferebly, these commands could be redifined to also run
+Note also that these measurements will change any time the font size changes, so that the above command should be run again after any command that changes the font size.
+Alternatively, and preferably, these commands could be redefined to run

 ``` tex
 \setlength\kashidaheight{\heightof{\textarabic{ـ}}}  \setlength\kashidadepth{\depthof{\textarabic{ـ}}}.
 ```

+and thereby reset the kashida measurements.

 ### Defining the kashida command